a20351766/udo.1.4.0/docs/source/couchdb_tutorial.rst

 #. :ref:`cdb-delete-index`

-For a deeper dive into CouchDB refer to :doc:`couchdb_as_state_database` and for more information on the Fabric ledger refer to the `Ledger <ledger/ledger.html>`_ topic.
+For a deeper dive into CouchDB refer to :doc:`couchdb_as_state_database` and for more information on the UDO ledger refer to the `Ledger <ledger/ledger.html>`_ topic.
 Follow the tutorial below for details on how to leverage CouchDB in your blockchain network.

-Throughout this tutorial we will use the `Marbles sample <https://github.com/hyperledger/fabric-samples/blob/master/chaincode/marbles02/go/marbles_chaincode.go>`__ as our use case to demonstrate how to use CouchDB with Fabric and will deploy Marbles to the :doc:`build_network` (BYFN) tutorial network.
+Throughout this tutorial we will use the `Marbles sample <https://github.com/hyperledger/fabric-samples/blob/master/chaincode/marbles02/go/marbles_chaincode.go>`__ as our use case to demonstrate how to use CouchDB with UDO and will deploy Marbles to the :doc:`build_network` (BYFN) tutorial network.
 You should have completed the task :doc:`install`.
 However, running the BYFN tutorial is not a prerequisite for this tutorial, instead the necessary commands are provided